 For Parking Assistance call (706) 272-4461

-Parking Decals may be picked up at the Public Safety Office Monday through Friday from 7:00am - 11:00pm in Health Professions Suite 300.
+Parking Decals may be picked up at the Public Safety Office Monday through Thursday from 7:00am - 11:00pm and on Friday's 7am - 12pm in Health Professions Suite # 300.
 A current parking decal must be displayed by the end of the first week of the semester.
 Replacement and second decals can be obtained for a fee.
 DECALS MUST BE AFFIXED TO THE VEHICLE.

 All vehicles illegally parked are subject to being issued a citation and/or towed.
-This includes blocking entrances, parking on yellow curbs, parking on the grass, parking next to a fire hydrant, or in handicap spaces without the proper state issued handicap permit displayed.
+This includes blocking entrances, parking on yellow curbs, parking on the grass, parking next to a fire hydrant, or in handicap spaces without the proper state issued handicap permit displayed, or other.

 Handicap Decals: Valid handicap plates and permits issued by the State of Georgia or other state will be honored on the campus.
-Should you need temporary handicap parking on campus you must first contact Dalton State College Disabilities Support Services to get the necessary approval for a temporary campus handicap decal.
-Receiving a temporary decal will permit you to park in faculty and staff parking areas (not State handicap spaces).
+Should you need temporary handicap parking on campus you must first contact Dalton State College Disabilities Access and Student Support Services to get the necessary approval for a temporary campus handicap decal.
+Receiving a temporary decal will permit you to park in faculty and staff parking spaces only. (not State handicap spaces).